Legislative Priorities

 IBAT Opposes

-We are particularly concerned that the CFPB’s proposed data collection rule on small business loans mandated by Section 1071 of the Dodd-Frank Act will potentially have a similar effect on small business lending.
+The revision or repeal of section 1071 of the Dodd-Frank Act to prevent a deterioration of credit availability for small businesses.
 Community banks control a shrinking percentage of the overall banking assets in this country yet make nearly half of the small business loans under $1 million.
 These loans do not “fit in a box” and each is unique.
 In addition to the extra burden and expense to comply with these requirements, meaningful comparisons will simply not be possible.
-With small business loans making up a significantly higher proportion of total loans, costly and burdensome reporting will have a “disparate impact” on community banks and will ultimately lead to less credit availability for small business borrowers.
-“Balance” would appear to be key as these areas are addressed, with a focus on cost/benefit and minimizing unintended consequences.
+We are fully supportive of efforts to repeal the damaging and overreaching CFPB rule (H.J.
+Res.
+50, Roger Williams, Barr, Ogles) under the Congressional Review Act; exempt lenders making fewer than 500 small business loans annually and narrow the definition of reportable loans (H.R.
+1806, Hill); and require rulemaking to determine the appropriate data to be reported to address privacy concerns (H.R.
+1810, Luetkemeyer).

 • IBAT opposes direct government competition with the private sector and is in strong opposition to the creation of a “post office bank”.
 Further, we are strongly opposed to any proposals authorizing additional direct lending by the SBA and encourage streamlined applications and documentation requirements to meet the needs of smaller borrowers.